m-wilkosz/sockets-project/README.md

 Project for computer networks course.

 ### Description
 Project comprises of server implemented in C and client implemented in Java.
+Communication is carried out using network sockets.
 Client encrypts input, provided by user, using Vigenère cipher and server decrypts it.

 ### Technologies
-Project is created with:
+The project was created with:
 - Java 11
 - C 17